These are no-frills, bare-bones notes I’m taking whilst playing 2012 shooter-looter video game Borderlands 2.

 Don’t forget to glance at your mini-map for bangs.
 Quests aren’t generally hidden, and bangs are visible mapwide.
 But bounty boards, NPCs, etc. can offer new quests when you don’t expect it.

 In the same vein, note that your quest logs will sometimes have an “undiscovered” listing.
+There are secrets areas, but not secret quests per se.

 A few quests also appear upon killing an ordinary-looking opponent.
 Usually, they drop a quest-giving ECHO recorder.